compositeurdigital/compositeurdigital.github.io/UX/en/administrative_guide/index.md

 The Compositeur Digital UX offers a preview mode a with a limited set of features without account creation.

-To unlock this limitation, use your existing Compositeur Digital account or create one [here](http://www.compositeurdigital.com/Account/Register)
+If you have an existing Compositeur Digital account please follow the description below to sign in from the application

-Please follow the description below to sign in from the application
+Alternatively you can create an account [here](http://www.compositeurdigital.com/Account/Register) and contact us or purchase a license

 ### Enter your credentials